This post was has been updated as of July 2019, originally published in August 2017

 58% of marketers said that increasing customer engagement is their number one priority.

 Customer engagement is not only important for getting your emails delivered to inboxes but also vital for building long-lasting relationships.
 Your customers are more likely to remain loyal and engaged with your company if they have trust in your brand.
 As you gain an understanding of your customers and what they’re interested in, you can create a plan that includes the types of content are most relevant to their needs.

-Knowing that getting your email to the inbox in part depends on engagement and the more engaged your list is, the better, it’s helpful to understand how it works.
+You know getting your email to the inbox improves engagement, and the more engaged your list is, the better.
+So, it’s helpful to understand how it works.

 Email inbox providers determine engagement by the positive, and occasionally negative, actions that readers take with their emails.
 They look at things like read rate, replies, and forwards to see that readers are interacting and sharing your content, showing that the content is valuable.
 Even emails that are marked “this is not spam” are a plus, since the reader took the time to find the email in the spam folder.

 Things like complaints and deleting before reading are considered negative engagement.
 Complaints are when an email is marked as spam, showing that the email and content are unwanted.
 These positive and negative engagements with email messages play an important part in getting your emails in front of your readers.